gear-foundation/gear-wiki/docs/examples/gft-20.md

 The messages that the storage accepts:
 - `Increase balance`: the storage increases the balance of the indicated account;
 - `Decrease balance`: The storage decreases the balance of the indicated account;
-- `Approve`: The storage allow the account to give another account  an approval to transfer his tokens;
+- `Approve`: The storage allows the account to give another account an approval to transfer his tokens;
 - `Transfer`: Transfer tokens from one account to another.
 The message is called from the logic contract when the token transfer occurs in one storage.
 - `Clear`: Remove the hash of the executed transaction.